MRes examination FAQs

 How is my thesis submission deadline calculated?

-Your thesis submission deadline is also known as your expected work submission (EWS) date and this date may vary between candidates because it is based on the candidate's start date, whether full time or part time, whether there have been any interruptions such as Leave of Absence, or whether extensions have been approved.
-An MRes candidate who commences on 1 January and who is continuously enrolled full time will have an EWS date set early in October that year (for January starter this year, that date is 10 October, 2016).
+Your thesis submission deadline is also known as your expected work submission (EWS) date and this date may vary between candidates because it is based on the candidate's system enrolment date, whether full time or part time, whether there have been any interruptions such as Leave of Absence, or whether extensions have been approved.
+Generally for those who commenced the MRes Year 2 on the 1 January, the thesis will be due early-mid October.
+Candidates who commenced the MRes Year 2 on the 1 July will submit their thesis mid April.
 There are many variations such as part time candidature, mid-year start, changes between full and part time, leaves of absence, or extensions.
 The Higher Degree Research Office (HDRO) calculates the EWS for each candidate taking all variations into account.

 How do I find out my Expected Work Submission date (EWS)?